 Buying long with a margin account:

-- If we buy a share in a company for $100 using $20 of our own money and $80 borrowed from her broker.
+- If you buy a share in a company for $100 using $20 of your own money and $80 borrowed from your broker.
 The net value (the share price minus the amount borrowed) is $20.
 The broker wants a minimum margin requirement of $10.

 - Let's say the share price drops to $85.
 The net value is now only $5 (the previous net value of $20 minus the share's $15 drop in price), so, to maintain the broker's minimum margin, you will need to increase this net value to $10 or more, either by selling the share or repaying part of the loan.